ruchikh/full-stack-developer-challenge/README.md

 * Test driven development
 * Description of design and technologies used
 * Server side API (using a programming language and/or framework of your choice)
-  * Full stack web developers at ZMS currently use Python and/or Golang on the server (with PostgreSQL for the database)
+  * Full stack web developers at Inkredo currently use Python, React and Node on the server (with PostgreSQL for the database)
 * Web app
   * Using a modern web framework (preferably React) that talks to the server side
     * This should integrate with your API, but it's fine to use static responses for some of it